Lokelma Patient assistance program

 We will review your application to determine whether you are eligible for the Lokelma patient assistance program.
-Each program has its own eligibility criteria which is set by the pharmaceutical companies, however the factors considered by most programs are:
+Each program has its own eligibility criteria which are set by the pharmaceutical companies, however, the factors considered by most programs are:

 - I am a permanent, legal resident of the United States or Puerto Rico

 - I am uninsured or my insurance doesn’t cover my medication